dapengdevs/aws-modern-application-workshop/EC2.md

   * One time request, data is ephemeral
   * Request and maintain, instance can terminate, stop, hibernate until price is met again
   * Can't use encrypted volumes
+  * EC2 isntance will receive notification on termination, termination in 2 minutes
 * Reserved
   * Provides a capacity reservation when used in a specific AZ
   * AWS Billing automatically applies discounted rates when you launch an instance that matches your purchased RI